JunlinHan/BID/README.md

 - Download BID datasets: https://drive.google.com/drive/folders/1wUUKTiRAGVvelarhsjmZZ_1iBdBaM6Ka?usp=sharing

   unzip the downloaded datasets, put them inside `./datasets/`.

+- To use our dataset in your method/project, please refer to ./models for detailed usages (biden2-8_model for Task I, rain_model for Task II, jointremoval_model for Task III).
+The code can be easily transfered.

 ### BID Train/Test
 - Detailed instructions are provided at `./models/`.